Littlecote Roman Villa

-In the grounds of the Elizabethan mansion of Littlecote House near the Wiltshire town of Hungerford stands perhaps the best-preserved Roman villa above ground in England.
+In the grounds of the Elizabethan mansion of Littlecote House near the Berkshire town of Hungerford stands perhaps the best-preserved Roman villa above ground in England.
 Littlecote Roman Villa is the only fully exposed villa in Britain and features the largest gatehouse ever found in a Roman villa in Britain.

 The most memorable Roman remain, however, is a stunning 4th-century mosaic depicting Orpheus, the god of the underworld, arguably the finest Roman mosaic yet discovered in the British Isles.

 The villa appears to have been built in the 1st century AD, during the first wave of Roman settlement in Britain.
 It seems to have been only sporadically occupied after that.
 The villa stands on the south bank of the River Kennett.